openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * For Client Identifier Prefix as introduced in Section 5.10 of [@!OIDF.OID4VP], `x509_hash` MUST be supported by the Wallet and used by the Verifier.
 * The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.

-# OpenID for Verifiable Presentations over W3C Digital Credentials API
+## OpenID for Verifiable Presentations via W3C Digital Credentials API

 The following requirements apply for both, the Wallet and the Verifier, unless specified otherwise: